Our team

 John Lardas Modern is Professor of Religious Studies at Franklin & Marshall College where he teaches classes on American religious history, literature, technology, and aesthetics..
 Former Editor-at-Large for The Immanent Frame, he co-curated Frequencies and co-edits Class 200: New Studies in Religion (both with Kathryn Lofton).
 Modern is the author of Secularism in Antebellum America (University of Chicago Press) and The Bop Apocalypse: The Religious Visions of Kerouac, Ginsberg, and Burroughs (University of Illinois Press).
 The Religion Machine; or, a particular history of the brain is forthcoming from the University of Chicago Press.
 Modern is also working on a long-term project that explores the end of the world through the lens of Akron, OH.
 Modern’s work has been funded by the Woodrow Wilson Foundation, the National Endowment for the Humanities, and the Social Science Research Council.
 He is currently a member of the School of Social Science at the Institute for Advanced Study and was an ACLS Frederick Burkhardt fellow at the McNeil Center for Early American Studies in 2018-19.

-Elaine Peña, George Washington University
+Elaine Peña, Washington University, St. Louis

 Seth Perry, Princeton University

-Seth Perry is Assistant Professor of Religion.
+Seth Perry is Associate Professor of Religion.
 He joined the Princeton faculty in 2014.
 He is interested in American religious history, with a particular focus on print culture and religious authority.
 Perry’s first book, Bible Culture and Authority in the Early United States (Princeton University Press, 2018) explores the performative, rhetorical, and material aspects of bible-based authority in early-national America.
 His other recent work includes “The Many Bibles of Joseph Smith: Textual, Prophetic, and Scholarly Authority in Early-National Bible Culture” in the Journal of the American Academy of Religion and “Scripture, Time, and Authority among Early Disciples of Christ” in Church History.
 His current book project is a biography of Lorenzo Dow, the early-national period’s most famous itinerant preacher (his article on Dow appeared in 2015).
 Perry’s work has appeared in the Chronicle of Higher Education, Common-place, The Huffington Post, and the LA Review of Books.

 Anthony Petro, Boston University